 PODCASTS : Pulses such as lentils, chickpeas and beans are often overlooked on the dinner table.
 But their true value as a cheap but healthy source of nutrition is now being acknowledged.
 With the help of nuclear techniques, improved varieties of pulses have been developed, and the role they play in improving soil quality enhanced.
 Listen to the audio-podcast!

-CAMPAIGN MATERIALS: Get involved in this year’s advocacy campaign “Pulses: Bringing diversity to agrifood systems.“ The FAO works to facilitate the observance and support the production and consumption of pulses as part of sustainable food systems and healthy diets.
-Explore the World Pulses Day 2025 action toolkit, the posters and Get the communication materials!
+CAMPAIGN MATERIALS: You are invited to join advocacy campaign Pulses of the World: From Modesty to Excellence.“; The FAO works to facilitate the observance and support the production and consumption of pulses as part of sustainable food systems and healthy diets.
+Let’s make World Pulses Day 2026 a global celebration that showcases the excellence of pulses!, Explore the action toolkit, the posters and Get the communication materials!

 WHY WE CELEBRATE IT?